-Within the clinical domain, a number of studies incorporate personality trait measures as one way to assess the pre-post effects of therapeutic interventions on individuals’ functioning (e.g., Bagby, Joffe, Parker, Kalemba, & Harkness, 1995; Piedmont, 2001; Smith, Glass, & Miller, 1980; Trull et al., 1995).
-Therapy can be considered a direct intervention on personality with the goal to change an aspect of a person’s maladaptive behaviors and/or thought process (Allemand & Flückiger, 2017).
-A recent large-scale meta-analysis found broad evidence for positive changes in personality as a response to therapy.
-Compared to controls, personality evidenced large magnitudes of change (d ≈ .47), across different therapy types and multiple assessment methods, was lasting after therapy ended (2 plus months) and was effective regardless of age.
-Further, both clinical and nonclinical samples, using quasi- and truly experimental designs found evidence for a robust effect (Roberts et al., 2017).
+[bodyni]Within the clinical domain, a number of studies incorporate personality trait measures as one way to assess the pre- and posttreatment effects of therapeutic interventions on individuals’ functioning (e.g., Bagby, Joffe, Parker, Kalemba, & Harkness, 1995; Piedmont, 2001; M. Smith, Glass, & Miller, 1980; Trull, Useda, Costa, & McCrae, 1995).
+Therapy can be considered a direct intervention on personality, with the goal to change an aspect of a person’s maladaptive behaviors and/or thought process (Allemand & Flückiger, 2017).[COMP: Special character ü in previous sentence] A recent, large-scale meta-analysis found broad evidence for positive changes in personality as a response to therapy.
+Compared to controls, personality evidenced large magnitudes of change (d ≈ 0.47), across different therapy types and multiple assessment methods, was lasting after therapy ended (2+ months), and was effective regardless of age.[COMP: Special character ≈ in previous sentence] Furthermore, both clinical and nonclinical samples, using quasi- and truly experimental designs found evidence for a robust effect (Roberts et al., 2017).

-Emotional Stability and extraversion showed the most marked change in response to intervention.
+Emotional stability and extraversion showed the most marked change in response to intervention.
 Agreeableness and conscientiousness changed more modestly, and openness appeared not to change.
-The findings for these traits are to be expected, given that emotional stability includes components of anxiety and depression, often explicit targets of therapy.
+The findings for these traits are to be expected given that emotional stability includes components of anxiety and depression, often explicit targets of therapy.
 Because reducing components of neuroticism is often an objective of therapy, it is possible that the observed changes are due to short-term elevations brought on by what lead people into therapy to begin with, the onset of a depressive episode, for example.
 In other words, therapy may merely bring people back to a baseline levels of traits rather than meaningfully alter personality.

 Much like therapy, eating disorders and substance use disorder (SUD) treatment can be seen as an intervention to change personality, though with a more explicit focus to modify health behaviors.
-The Roberts et al., (2017) meta-analysis found that both eating disorder treatment and substance use treatment were modestly effective for changing personality, but that in general these effects were smaller compared to other types of treatment.
+In their meta-analysis, Roberts et al. (2017) found that treatment for both eating disorders and substance use was modestly effective for changing personality, but that, in general, these effects were smaller compared to other types of treatment.
 Moreover, when accounting for small study effects, they found no changes in personality for eating disorder treatment.

-For substance use disorders (SUDs), changes in impulsivity are thought to be an important mechanism towards effective SUD treatment as substance use behaviors are strongly linked to impulsivity related constructs (Littlefield & Sher, 2014) such as conscientiousness, neuroticism, and extraversion.
-Consistent with this idea, Participation in AA, is associated with decreases in impulsivity across a 16-year time period, with longer participation associated with greater declines in impulsivity (Bloningen et al., 2009).
-Similarly, impulsivity facets assessed via behavioral measures and traditional questionnaires showed changes in response to SUD treatment over a four-week time span (Littlefield et al., 2015).
-Passive longitudinal designs also draw a link between decreases in alcohol use with decreases in impulsivity (Littlefield, Sher, & Wood, 2009).
+For SUDs, changes in impulsivity are thought to be an important mechanism toward effective SUD treatment, as substance use behaviors are strongly linked to impulsivity-related constructs (Littlefield & Sher, 2014) such as conscientiousness, neuroticism, and extraversion.
+Consistent with this idea, participation in Alcoholics Anonymous (AA), is associated with decreases in impulsivity across a 16-year time period, with longer participation associated with greater declines in impulsivity (Bloningen, Timko, Moos, & Moos, 2009).
+Similarly, impulsivity facets assessed via behavioral measures and traditional questionnaires showed changes in response to SUD treatment over a 4-week time span (Littlefield et al., 2015).
+Passive longitudinal designs also draw a link between decreases in alcohol use and decreases in impulsivity (Littlefield, Sher, & Wood, 2009[AU: Add this to the references list]).

 Interventions for SUDs may end up changing personality by creating a positive psychosocial support network, coping skills, increased structure, and a framework for tackling negative patterns of thoughts and behaviors (Bloningen, Timko, & Moos, 2013).
 Consistent with this, decreases in impulsivity following AA predict fewer legal problems, fewer drinking problems, more social support, and more frequent use of adaptive coping skills (Bloningen et al., 2013).

-[B]Psychopharmacological interventions
+[b]Psychopharmacological Interventions